 We asked a hiring manager to give us tips on how you can impress HR—and how you can avoid making horrible mistakes when hunting for a job.

-To ensure their honesty, we’ve granted anonymity to an assistant director for a university-based academic youth program.
-Check out his/her job tips on behaving professionally in an interview and the office, as told to Aaron Weber.
+To ensure their honesty, we’ve granted anonymity to this design manager at a major ad agency.
+Check out his/her job networking tips and thoughts on getting a hiring manager’s attention, as told to Aaron Weber.

 Your carefully maintained social media presence tells me more than a stilted cover letter possibly could.
 In fact, I don’t even remember the last time I’ve seen one come across my desk, and I have never written one myself in 12 years of professional life.